Game Intelligence: Theory and Computation: Related work

 \subsubsection{Human and machine intelligence}

-For over a century, psychometric tests have been widely utilized in psychology to evaluate an individual's cognitive abilities \cite{spearman1904}.
+For over a century, psychometric tests have been widely used in psychology to evaluate an individual's cognitive abilities \citep{spearman1904}.
 These assessments typically measure skills such as verbal, mathematical, and spatial reasoning.
-For an in-depth exploration of intelligence measurement in both human and artificial agents, readers are referred to \cite{bartholomew2004,goertzel2007,bostrom2014,schaul2011,hernandez2017}.
+For the literature on intelligence measurement in both human and artificial agents, refer to \citet{bartholomew2004,goertzel2007,bostrom2014,schaul2011,hernandez2017}.

-Measuring machine intelligence is an important aspect of AI research, with various well-known theories and frameworks.
-The Turing Test \cite{turing1950} is a classic method for evaluating intelligence through natural language conversations, while the Universal Intelligence Measure \cite{legg2007} offers a formal definition of intelligence and a quantitative measure based on Kolmogorov complexity and AIXI \cite{hutter2005}.
-Additionally, some alternatives have been proposed, such as the C-test and the anytime universal intelligence test, which aim to assess various aspects of intelligence \cite{hernandez1998,hernandez2010}.
+Measuring machine intelligence has a long history in AI research.
+The Turing Test \citep{turing1950} is a classic method for evaluating intelligence through natural language conversations, while the Universal Intelligence Measure \citep{legg2007} offers a formal definition of intelligence and a quantitative measure based on Kolmogorov complexity and AIXI \citep{hutter2005}.
+Additionally, some alternatives have been proposed, such as the C-test and the anytime universal intelligence test, which aim to assess various aspects of intelligence \citep{hernandez1998,hernandez2010}.

-While aforementioned theoretical works define machine intelligence in terms of average performance (i.e., rewards) across various environments, my definition of game intelligence for a player encompasses not only rewards but also the evaluation of the player’s actions by the reference machine's intelligence.
-The novelty of the GI measure is that it combines these two elements in a unique way that has a clear interpretation, where players in a game can be ranked based on their GI score.
+While the aforementioned theoretical works define machine intelligence in terms of average performance (i.e., rewards) across various environments, my definition of game intelligence for a player encompasses not only rewards and opponents, but also the evaluation of the player's actions by a reference machine's intelligence.
+The novelty of the GI score is that it combines these elements in a unique way that has a clear interpretation, where players in a game can be ranked based on their GI score.
 Like many intelligence tests, GI can be applied to both humans and machines.
-Furthermore, I introduce the concept of gaming-proofness for intelligence test mechanisms as a means of comparing and contrasting different types of mechanisms and argue that such mechanisms should be gaming-proof.
-I show that measurements based solely on the outcomes of games or the machine evaluations are not gaming-proof.